igwed93/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-2-add_nodeint.c is  a function that adds a new node at the beginning of a listint_t list 3-add_nodeint_end.c is a function that adds a new node at the end of a listint_t list 4-free_listint.c is a function that frees a listint_t list
+2-add_nodeint.c is  a function that adds a new node at the beginning of a listint_t list 3-add_nodeint_end.c is a function that adds a new node at the end of a listint_t list 4-free_listint.c is a function that frees a listint_t list is  a function that frees a listint_t list and sets the head of the list to NULL 5-free_listint.c is a function that frees a listint_t list